-The Monsoon Is Becoming More Extreme
+The monsoon is becoming more extreme

 “We saved the lives of 200 families,” Emmanuel said.
 “That was a big moment for us.”

-Poetry in the Rain
+Poetry in the rain

 Kelkar, who is 79, lives in Pune now, having taught at a local university after leaving Delhi and the India Meteorological Department two decades ago.
 He retired in 2008 and lives a quiet life, writing and occasionally lecturing about various subjects, including the monsoon.